cssnr/update-json-value-action/README.md

 #### data

 This can be a JSON/YAML string, or a file path to a JSON/YAML file.

 When providing `data` the [keys/values](#keysvalues) are omitted.

-<details><summary>👀 View Data Example.</summary>
+<details><summary>👀 View Example Data</summary>

 YAML data.